 - One Global Learning International (GLI) course

-Many courses throughout the general education program as well as many major programs are flagged for GLD or GLI.
+Many courses throughout the general education program as well as many courses within major programs are flagged for GLD or GLI.

 - SENIOR SEMINAR (SRS)